 The Kingston/East Preston Gap has been significantly eroded in the last five years.
 We have lost the area west of Langbury Lane to ASDA and other fields to the housing estates at Greenyer’s Field and Jenkins’ Yard.
 We fought hard to keep the BMW dealers and workshops out of Roundstone Farm (they settled for the land east of Mill Road, Angmering) and the rest of the gap is protected in Arun’s new Local Plan – but this again, is subject to the Planning Inspector’s approval.

 One reason why this area north of Littlehampton Road has been allowed to lose much of its rural character is that there are very few residents there, and even fewer Conservation Group members.
 Business is carried out behind high fences and hedges and it is not easy to see what is going on.
 But there should be no excuse now that the Local and Neighbourhood Plans have laid down clear policies for it.
 Every planning application, change of use application, and every breach of planning controls must be scrutinised critically by Arun DC, and our own Parish Council (as it certainly will by the Conservation Group committee) to prevent the degradation of what is still, just about, a semi-rural area and the immediate foreground of Highdown Hill and the National Park.
 We need more members , more eyes and ears to help us do this, and your support when we make our objections.
-The latest application is for an office block at what was Hangleton Nurseries.
+The latest applications are for an office block at what was Hangleton Nurseries, and a big expansion of the Yeomans car showroom site.
 Please help us to defend this new Gap.

 We must also defend our Green Spaces within the Built-Up Area.
 The recreation grounds at Glebelands, the Village Green and Little Twitten are safe from development, belonging as they do to Arun District Council.
-Our own short stretches of the Ilex Avenue and the Greensward above the beach are also safe- they belong to Worthing Borough Council.
-We trust that the green spaces of Little Paddocks and The Poplars will also forever remain so.
-What is at risk is the green space around our houses – our gardens and our verges.
+Our own short stretches of the Ilex Avenue and the Greensward above the beach are also safe- they are owned by Worthing Borough Council.
+We trust that the privately-owned open spaces of Little Paddocks and The Poplars will also forever remain green.
+What is more at risk is the green space around our houses – our gardens and our verges.
 More and more garden space is being lost every year, thanks to overdevelopment, large extensions and concrete driveways.
 Our trees are at risk too – not enough of them have Tree Protection Orders on them and too many are felled by chain-saw gangs clearing space for more development.
 We want all our members to be vigilant and help us defend this green village against more and more bricks and concrete.

 The Conservation Group sends regular e mails to its members telling them about planning applications we think are detrimental to Ferring and its immediate neighbourhood.
 If you are already a member but have not been receiving these e mails please let Ed Miller know.
 If you are not yet a member please join us (subscription £1 a year) using the details on our ‘Contact’ page.
 E mails are individually addressed so that your e mail address is not shown to other recipients.